 - Via Local Users and Groups console

-Let’s look at the step-by-step process described about each of the methods.
+Let’s look at the step-by-step process for each method.

 To create a Local Administrator account from the Settings app, do the following: